cassied22/AC215_Dashers/README.md

 ## Data Pipeline Overview

 1. **`src/datapipeline/preprocess_cv.py`**
-   This script handles preprocessing on our 100GB dataset.
-It reduces the image sizes to 128x128 (a parameter that can be changed later) to enable faster iteration during processing.
-The preprocessed dataset is now reduced to 10GB and stored on GCS.
+   This script handles preprocessing on our 2.29 GB dataset.
+It does data cleaning and feature selection to enable faster iteration during processing.
+The preprocessed dataset is now reduced to XX GB and stored on GCS.

 2. **`src/datapipeline/preprocess_rag.py`**
    This script prepares the necessary data for setting up our vector database.
 It performs chunking, embedding, and loads the data into a vector database (ChromaDB).